OSGeo/OSGeoLive-doc/en/quickstart/mapslicer_quickstart.rst

 MapSlicer Quickstart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `MapSlicer <https://wiki.osgeo.org/wiki/MapSlicer>`_ provides a simple way of creating a set of tiles from any georeferenced map image.
-The tiles can then be presented as a as a georeferenced map overlay on a web server.
+The tiles can then be presented as a georeferenced map overlay on a web server.
 It follows the `Open Source Geospatial Foundation's (OSGeo's) <http://www.osgeo.org/>`_ `Tile Map Service (TMS) <http://wiki.osgeo.org/wiki/Tile_Map_Service_Specification>`_ specification.

 * **Input options**: Any georeferenced image file, eg. a TIFF, JPEG from ArcGIS, QGIS.
 * **Output options**: A set of directories with tiled images which can be copied to a web server for presentation as a georeferenced overlay.